 This discussion and analysis is intended to serve as an introduction to the District's basic financial statements.
-The District's basic financial statements are comprised of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
-This report also contains other required supplemental information in addition to the basic financial statements themselves.
+The District's basic financial statements comprise three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
+This report also contains other supplemental information in addition to the basic financial statements themselves.
+The following chart shows how the various parts of this annual report are arranged and related to one another:

 The financial statements also include notes that explain some of the information in the financial statements and provide more detailed data.
 The statements are followed by a section of combining and individual fund financial statements and schedules that further explains and supports the information in the financial statements.
 Figure 1 shows how the required parts of this annual report are arranged and relate to one another.
+In addition to these required elements, we have included a section with combining and individual fund financial statements and schedules that provide details about nonmajor governmental funds, which are added together and presented in single columns in the basic financial statements.
+Internal service funds statements are also included, reflecting balances prior to their elimination from the government-wide financial statements, to avoid "doubling-up" effect within the governmental and business-type activities columns of said statements.